Digestive Myths Slideshow

 Myth: Nuts Lead to Diverticulitis

-In the past, people with diverticulitis, a condition in which pouches in the wall of the colon become inflamed and infected, were told to strictly avoid nuts, corn, and popcorn, and food with small seeds, like strawberries..
-The fear was that indigestible pieces of these foods would lodge in the pouches and cause pain.
-But a 2008 study suggests the opposite -- that people who eat a high-fiber diet actually have a lower risk of the disease.
+In the past, doctors told people with this condition, in which pouches in the wall of the colon get inflamed and infected, to avoid nuts, corn, popcorn, and food with small seeds, like strawberries.
+The fear was that pieces of these foods would lodge in the pouches and cause pain.
+But new studies suggest the opposite -- that people who eat a high-fiber diet have a lower risk of the disease.

 Myth: Beans Cause the Most Gas

-Despite the many jokes about beans and flatulance, beans are not the No.1 culprit of gas.
-Dairy foods actually have that honor, particularly as we age and our bodies are less able to absorb the sugar in milk (lactose).
-So if you find yourself "tooting" after eating dairy, you're not alone.
-Look for lactose-free products or take the over-the-counter enzyme lactase before you eat dairy foods.
+Beans may not be the "magical fruit" you thought they were.
+Dairy products cause more gas than other foods, particularly as we age and our bodies are less able to absorb the sugar in milk (lactose).
+To ease the problem, look for lactose-free products or take the over-the-counter medicine lactase before you eat dairy foods.

 Myth: No Dairy for Lactose Intolerant

-People with lactose intolerance differ in their ability to tolerate dairy products.
+People with lactose intolerance differ in how much dairy they can handle.
 While one person may get symptoms from one glass of milk, others may be able to drink up to two.
-Some people can tolerate yogurt or ice cream, but never straight milk.
-Aged cheeses, such as Swiss and cheddar, are often better-tolerated dairy choices.
-It's often a matter of trial and error to find out which dairy foods -- and how much -- are "safe" for you.
+Some people can enjoy yogurt or ice cream, but never straight milk.
+Aged cheeses, such as Swiss and cheddar, are often better choices.
+It's usually a matter of trial and error to find out which dairy foods -- and how much -- are "safe" for you.

 Myth: Smoking Relieves Heartburn